Originally posted: February 28, 2002

-Position: Director, Division of Health and Human Services, Campesinos Sin Fronteras
+Position at time of the award: Director, Division of Health and Human Services, Campesinos Sin Fronteras; Somerton, Ariz.

+Education and a job.
 To provide for her children, she knew that education would be an important key.
-She enlisted her mother to help with childcare, and in 1979, enrolled in a trade school, taking ESL (English as a Second Language) classes and achieving a General Education Diploma.
-In 1983, her mother moved in with her and they went back to Mexico, living just across the US/Mexico border, near Yuma, Ariz.
+She enlisted her mother to help with childcare, and in 1979, enrolled in a trade school, taking ESL (English as a second language) classes and achieving a General Education Diploma.
+In 1983, her mother moved in with her and they went back to Mexico, living just across the U.S./Mexico border, near Yuma, Ariz.
 From there she commuted the many miles to Western College in Yuma, in order to work toward a health and human services degree.
-One day, when a school secretary mentioned an opening for a receptionist position at a Woman, Infant, and Child (WIC) Center in Yuma, Ariz., Ms. Torres went into action.
+One day, when a school secretary mentioned an opening for a receptionist position at a Women, Infant, and Child (WIC) center in Yuma, Ariz., Torres went into action.
 In order to improve her typing skills to make herself eligible for the job, she began rising before dawn to arrive at school in time to practice.

 In 1988, while still at WIC, the University of Arizona's Department of Family and Community Medicine selected her to work for a year as a consultant on a pilot perinatal project called Health Start/Comienzo Sano.
 Her assignment was to recruit people from the community to serve as lay health workers.
 Like her, they had to be representative of their community economically, socially, educationally, linguistically, etc. The idea was that these workers, once trained, would fill gaps in the health care system by tending to the health needs of migrant farmworker women.

-In 1991, Ms. Torres was recruited to open new community lay health worker programs in western Arizona, using the same principles as Health Start/Comienzo Sano.
+In 1991, Torres was recruited to open new community lay health worker programs in western Arizona, using the same principles as Health Start/Comienzo Sano.
 Under her leadership, lay workers in these programs addressed new issues, such as substance abuse, pesticide awareness, and other health education activities.
 The new outreach concept of lay health workers, promotoras, provoked resistance in the medical community.
-Ms. Torres had to convince many doctors that well-trained lay health care workers were not a threat to public health, but an asset.
+Torres had to convince many doctors that well-trained lay health care workers were not a threat to public health, but an asset.
 Her efforts succeeded, and the programs took root.
 Today, promotoras is considered a model for community lay health worker programs around the nation.
-At the same time, Ms. Torres was also becoming an advocate for those she served.
-In 1994, US Secretary of Health and Human Services Donna Shalala appointed her to the National Council on Migrant Health.

 Her next venture was another pilot project—a mobile unit bringing health care to pregnant women living in rural and isolated communities.
 Inaugurated in 1994, the MOMOBIL quickly became a successful model project, and Emma Torres began to loom large in Arizona/Mexico border area health care circles.
 "She literally sparkled in a room of community health providers," said the director of Arizona's Department of Health, Office of Border Health, who, upon meeting her, immediately offered her a job as programs and projects specialist.

-In 1997, Ms. Torres became project manager of Puentes de Amistad (Bridges of Friendship), a substance abuse prevention partnership in Yuma, Ariz., where she still works.
+In 1997, Torres became project manager of Puentes de Amistad (Bridges of Friendship), a substance abuse prevention partnership in Yuma, Ariz.
 There, she took on responsibility of developing staff, finding volunteers, creating coalitions, and conducting community outreach.
-Through this job, she coordinated programs on both side of the border with Mexico, serving workers who frequently crossed back and forth.
-Currently, she spends a great deal of her time writing grant proposals—a signal achievement considering she had been essentially English illiterate up to the age of 23.
+Through this job, she coordinated programs on both sides of the border with Mexico, serving workers who frequently crossed back and forth.

-In recognition of her many accomplishments, her devotion and self-sacrifice, her ability to motivate and inspire others, her strength and creativity in promoting health care for the disadvantaged, Emma Torres was nominated for the Robert Wood Johnson Community Health Leadership Award, which she received in 1999.
-The $100,000 award to further her vision has loomed large for Ms. Torres.
+Winning a Community Health Leader award.
+In recognition of her many accomplishments, her devotion and self-sacrifice, her ability to motivate and inspire others, her strength and creativity in promoting health care for the disadvantaged, Emma Torres was nominated for the Robert Wood Johnson Foundation Community Health Leaders award, which she received in 1999.
+The $100,000 award to further her vision has loomed large for Torres.
 Puentes de Amistad's budget that year was in the $200,000 range, with several of her ongoing projects in need of additional financial support.

-Through the Community Health Leadership Program (CHLP), Ms. Torres was introduced to her state legislators, and had the opportunity to advocate with them for farmworkers' needs.
+Through the Community Health Leaders program, Torres was introduced to her state legislators, and had the opportunity to advocate with them for farmworkers' needs.
 "I am not really out there in the political arena," she admits, "But I am not ignorant of the importance of politics.
 I do know a lot of people, and I have learned a lot of things.
 You don't have to know everything or do everything to be able to get what you need.
 But I do have friends who are politicians whom I go to when I need help."

-Regarding leadership, she says, "It's about giving, not receiving.
+Regarding leadership, Torres says, "It's about giving, not receiving.
 Not everyone can do that, and that's okay—because you have to want to do what you're doing, and love what you're doing."
-Her vision for the future includes further development of her administration and proposal writing skills, more advocacy work, and continued attention to the needs of those she serves—America's migrant farmworkers.